P站视频

 Nutrition

-Eating right can be hard for anyone, and may have gotten tougher during cancer treatment.
-If you have lost or are losing weight, or if you are having trouble eating, do the best you can.
+Eating right can be hard for anyone, and it may have gotten tougher during cancer treatment.
+If you have lost or are losing weight or if you are having trouble eating, do the best you can.
 Eat what appeals to you.
 Eat what you can, when you can.
 You might find it helps to eat small portions every 2 to 3 hours until you feel better.
 Now is not the time to restrict your diet.
 Try to keep in mind that these problems usually improve over time.
-Your cancer team may refer you to a dietitian, an expert in nutrition who can give you ideas on how to fight some of the side effects of your treatment.
+Your cancer team may refer you to a dietitian, a nutrition expert who can give you ideas on how to fight some of the side effects of your treatment.

 Keeping health insurance and copies of your medical records